electric-potential/RoyChess/README.md

 # RoyChess
-discord bot for playing ches games with other users
+discord bot for playing ches games with other users.
+The bot is still in the preliminary stages, so modify at your own risk.